 The History of Educational Credentialing

-In 1910, the Carnegie Foundation published reports and testified congressionally on the status of medical and law education institutions, which led to the closing of many low-quality credential-granting institutions managed by underqualified operators.
+In 1910, the Carnegie Foundation published reports and testified congressionally on the poor status of medical and law education institutions, which led to the closing of many low-quality credential-granting institutions managed by underqualified operators.

 This progress, in addition to the public’s growing awareness of the difference quality education makes in professional competency, has led us to today.
 Credentialing in whatever form—undergraduate, graduate, certificates, coursework, skill-based assessments—within all industries, has shined a light on public credentialing.
 The market shift is how students of all types, industries, and age cohorts are now leveraging and touting their educational accomplishments within the new digital economies.

 It’s now hundreds of times more useful to showcase your prestigious higher education credentials within the digitally standard professional economy as a rightsized cognitive signal to all stakeholders that you are a qualified professional.
 Something must prove the letters after the name.
 These very important professional achievements need to be deemed worthy within the digital economy and designed to register cognitively on platforms where modern professionals interact, such as Microsoft 360 Teams, Epic EHR, and a plethora of professional and social networks.

 The method educators have historically used to showcase their credentialed qualifications to the public has experienced little change, until the last five years.
 This change is marked by discontinuous innovation in the most common methods professionals use to signal their competencies.
 The momentum of change is sparked each day with another fire from the convergence of new technologies and driven by the economy’s transformation to a 24/7 digital-based and driven, instant-access professional economy.